Most Diverse BSW Colleges in Texas 2026

 $6,750

-83.6% of students come from minority backgrounds, giving you exposure to a wide range of perspectives and lived experiences.
+Nearly 83.6% of the student body identifies as a racial or ethnic minority, creating a richly diverse learning environment.
 A "Moderate" diversity level means you'll encounter some demographic variety, though not as much as top-ranked programs.
-At 0.77 for gender balance, the school falls in the middle of the pack among BSW programs.
+At 0.63 for gender balance, the school falls in the middle of the pack among BSW programs.

 Howard College